tfulanchan/kau-docs/docs/312/index.md

 Gaming

-1. Student 2 connects their gaming console to the internet via a home network that includes a router and a cable modem.
+1. Student 2 connects gaming console to the internet via a home network that includes a router and a cable modem.
 2. At the Physical layer, the console communicates through a wired connection, while the Data Link layer establishes a local area network (LAN) connection.
-3. When Student 2 joins an online game, their gameplay data is encapsulated into packets at the Transport layer and sent through the ISP’s network.
+3. When Student 2 joins an online game, the gameplay data is encapsulated into packets at the Transport layer and sent through the ISP’s network.
 4. The ISP's infrastructure uses the Network layer to route these packets to the game provider’s servers, which host the game.
-5. The packets carry information identify Student 2, their gaming actions, and network location.
+5. The packets carry information identify Student 2, gaming actions, and network location.
 6. The game provider's servers process this data at the Application layer and send back high-speed updates, including graphics and sound, which travel back through the OSI layers to Student 2's console.

 Medical Consultations